 Chris von Csefalvay has been active in the research and development of new technologies, ideas and solutions for perennial problems.
-Of these, a significant part is unfortunately subject to non-disclosure and governmental secrecy provisions for national security (and non-national security…) reasons.
-His principal areas of interest and investigation are
+Of these, a significant part is unfortunately subject to non-disclosure and governmental secrecy provisions for national security and miscellaneous other reasons.
+His principal areas of interest and investigation are:

 - computer science: graph algorithms, sensor fusion computation, computer vision and deep learning, autonomous systems

 Selected research papers by Chris von Csefalvay